Falls Prevention for Older Adults

 • Talk to your health care provider.
 Openly share your concerns and any history of recent falls.
 Your provider can assess your risk of falls and provide you with recommendations to reduce your risk.

 • Exercise regularly.
 Exercises that focus on balance and strength training, such as Tai Chi, can reduce the risk of falling.
 Always talk to your healthcare provider before starting new exercises, especially if you have weak balance or have a history of falls.
+View balance and strength exercise examples here.

 • Get your vision and hearing checked annually and update your eyeglasses.
 People with untreated vision or hearing losses are more than three times as likely to fall.